Homechurch leadership.change.star wars: myth, fandom, and the reality of leading people who love...

 • Can you find the positive traits in a negative situation and choose to honor the positives instead of promoting the negatives?

-• What if you had a memorial of sorts, where everyone can say good things about the ministry that’s going away, honor it’s history and therefore lay it to rest peacefully from a position of honor?
+• What if you had a memorial of sorts, where everyone has a chance to speak the good things about the ministry that’s going away, honor it’s history and therefore lay it to rest peacefully from a position of honor?
+Can you speak positively about the people who have gone before, even if you didn’t agree with them (or particularly like them)?

-Leadership requires empathy for the stories people are carrying – especially when you’re asking them to step into a new chapter.
+Leadership requires empathy for the stories people are carrying, especially when you’re asking them to step into a new chapter.
 Unless you are planting a church, your ministry stands on the shoulders of those who have gone before you.
 Honoring the past.
 Honoring your “audience” will keep them on your side as you move to a new future.

 And please, let go of the old carpet.
 It’s worn and faded and smells like Bantha poodoo.